Preceptor Handbook

 It is important to work with the student to identify a scalable project that benefits your organization, but can be completed in the allotted number of hours afforded to the student (i.e. 100 hours for undergraduate and 150 hours for graduate students).
 As stated previously, our students will work with you to develop either a project management plan or student learning contract, which they are then graded on its implementation.

-Serving as a Field Study Supervisor is a great opportunity to at once help your organization and further a student's academic career.
-Acting as a Field Study supervisor does require a commitment of time and effort, so make sure you are prepared for the task before agreeing to supervise a student.
+Serving as a Field Study Preceptor is a great opportunity to help the capacity of your organization and further a student's academic career.
+Acting as a Preceptor does require a commitment of time and effort, so make sure you are prepared for the task before agreeing to supervise a student.

 Field Study supervisor responsibilities